-The Cannon Falls Police Department has had Body Warn Cameras (BWC) since 2011.
-The legislature passed a law in 2016 that classified most BWC data private and required that law enforcement agencies with BWC prior to August 1, 2016 implement a BWC policy by January 15, 2017.
-On December 6, 2016 the Cannon Falls City Council considered the current policy and requested public input regarding the policy, the public offered no input and the policy was approved unanimously.
+The Cannon Falls Police Department has had Body Worn Cameras (BWC) since 2011.
+The legislature passed a law in 2016 that classified most BWC data private and required that law enforcement agencies with BWCs conduct independent audits of their BWC program.